Tirth028/sql-ecommerce-database-project/README.md

 5) Cancelled Orders Count

-6) Which product is the most expensive?
+6) Which product is the most expensive ?

-## ⭐ If you found this